Salary Calculator UK

 Average Salary in the UK

-The average salary in the UK is £2,994 per month, or £35,932 per year before tax, according to ONS and HMRC.
-However, averages can be skewed by high-income earners.
-For a more reliable estimate, we can look at the median salary figures across the UK listed in the table below.
+The average salary in the UK is £2,994 per month, or £35,932 per year before tax, according to the ONS and HMRC.
+Since averages tend to be skewed by high-income earners, a better way to understand what the typical worker earns is to look at median salary figures (50th percentile).

 Minimum Wage in the UK